hyphenation/basic-finnish/README.md

 However, the many exceptional patterns that help with some compound words come with side effects.
 For example, "paprika" has "pr" too and the exception made for things like "video-projektori" keeps "pr" together also in words like "papri-ka" (really: "pap-ri-ka").
-There are many similar situations.
-For example, word "housut" is not hyphenated at all because there is a pattern which prevents hyphenating between "u" and "s" (to help with some compound words).
-The output is sometimes unexpected.
+Word "housut" is not hyphenated at all because there is a pattern which prevents hyphenating between "u" and "s" (in order to help with some compound words).
+There are many similar situations and the output is sometimes unexpected.

 This project develops a new optional hyphenation variant for Finnish.
 The new variant follows only the basic Finnish hyphenation rules and